Plymouth Backpack

-The Plymouth Backpack is a compact pickup concept vehicle manufactured by Plymouth.
+The Plymouth Backpack is a compact pickup truck concept vehicle manufactured by Plymouth.
 It was unveiled at the 1995 Chicago Auto Show.

 The 2+2 seating with an "El Camino-esque" versatility could carry two passengers with ease, and even left enough room for a small integrated table for a laptop inside the cabin.
 A built-in bike rack on the back was also built into the vehicle.

 Tom Gale, Chrysler's design chief that had visions of the future vehicles of the company; 'not what Plymouth is today, but what it will be', designed the sporty Backpack.

 The Backpack was based on Dodge Neon platform and featured a MoPar 2-liter OHC straight-4 engine producing 135 hp sending the power on the front wheels.